jvgiordano/OSSMM-Version-1/docs/index.md

 * **Biocompatible materials**: We selected specific 3D printing filaments based on their published safety data to ensure skin contact compatibility.
 Safety data sheets for all components and filaments are included in this repository for your reference.

 While we've made every effort to design a safe system, users assume responsibility for their implementation.
-We cannot be held liable for any use, misuse, or adverse events resulting from the construction or operation of an OSSMM device.
+We cannot be held liable for any use, misuse, or adverse events resulting from the construction or operation of an OSSMM system.
 It remains the user's responsibility to properly assemble their device using appropriate components from reputable sources and to ensure proper operation.
 This is not a medical device.

 ## Data Privacy and Security

 OSSMM was designed with data protection as a concern:

-* **Secure BLE connection**: The smartphone-to-device BLE connection requires verification of 3 unique UUIDs before data transmission occurs.
+* **Secure BLE connection**: The app-to-device BLE connection requires verification of 3 unique UUIDs before data transmission occurs.

 * **User-customizable security**: Each user can modify these UUID values to create their own unique security "profile".

-* **Local data storage**: All data collected by OSSMM is stored locally on your smartphone in a dedicated "/OSSMM" directory.
+* **Local data storage**: All data collected by OSSMM is stored locally on a companion Android device in a dedicated "/OSSMM" directory.
 No data is automatically transmitted to external servers or cloud services, unless you choose to do so.

-* **Device security recommendations**: Due to the nature of sleep and physiological data, we recommend that smartphones used with OSSMM be secured with PIN codes or other access controls.
+* **Device security recommendations**: Due to the nature of sleep and physiological data, we recommend that companion devices used with OSSMM be secured with PIN codes or other access controls.

 ---
-*Current Version: V1.0.2*
+*Current Version: V1.0.4*